ruggeri/tech-notes/ai/deep-learning.md

       Gibbs sampled `{v_i}`.
     * Not sure, but it's a guess.
     * I looked up on Wikipedia: it's almost exactly that!
+    * **NB**: I came back to look at this later.
+This describes contrastive divergence, and is basically correct.
+I'm kind of surprised I guessed this correctly.
+    * Today, when I was reviewing this chapter, my guess was to do an EM estimate of `h` and then do GD to try to maximize the `v` value's log probability `log p(v|h)`.
+    * Interesting.
+I know that we can't do a full GD to maximize just `p(v|h)` alone.
+But I thought we might calculate the gradient for the first improvement, sum gradients over a minibatch, and update.
+I'm kinda surprised that isn't done?

 # Ch17: Monte Carlo Methods